 Ordinary shares outstanding before this Offering 40,540,546 ordinary shares ADSs outstanding before this Offering 2,099,610 ADSs.
 To date, not all of the holders of outstanding ordinary shares have converted their ordinary shares to ADSs.
-Ordinary shares and ADSs to be outstanding after this offering, including ordinary shares represented by ADSs 78,040,446 ordinary shares, and 5,849,610 ADSs, assuming the exercise in full of the pre-funded warrants and no exercise of the Warrants or the warrants issued to the Placement Agent (the "Placement Agent Warrants").
+Ordinary shares and ADSs to be outstanding after this offering, including ordinary shares represented by ADSs 60,865,746 ordinary shares, and 5,194,829 ADSs, assuming no sale of pre-funded warrants, which, if sold, would reduce the number of ADSs that we are offering on a one-for-one basis, and no exercise of the Warrants or the warrants issued to the Placement Agent (the "Placement Agent Warrants").
 As noted above, to date, not all of the holders of outstanding ordinary shares have converted their ordinary shares to ADSs.
 Use of proceeds We estimate that our net proceeds from this offering will be approximately \$12.9 million.
-This is based on a public offering price of \$4.00 per ADS, and after deducting the estimated Placement Agent fees and commissions and estimated offering expenses payable by us.
+This is based on a public offering price of \$7.38 per ADS, which is the last reported trading price of our ADSs on The Nasdaq Capital Market on January 26, 2024, and after deducting the estimated Placement Agent fees and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds of this offering to advance our preclinical and clinical pipeline, and for continuing operating expenses and working capital.
 Risk factors You should read the "Risk Factor Summary" section within this prospectus ("Risk Factors"), for a discussion of factors to consider carefully before deciding to invest in our securities.
 Nasdaq Capital market symbol ADSs on the Nasdaq Capital Market under the symbol "EVAX."